Indoor Air Quality Services in Woodbridge

 Noisy Vents and Ducts

 It is not uncommon to hear whistling, knocking, creaking, or bangs coming from your home’s vents.
 These are all issues related to the ducting and ventilation system.
 Sometimes, small holes need to be found and sealed — this can help the whistling disappear.
 Knocking or tapping sounds can be created from our ducts expanding in the wintertime while running the heat.
 If the duct work is pressed tight to a wall or a joist with no room to expand, it can make it even worse.
 Creaking and rattling noises are usually improperly installed ducting, debris inside of the ducting, or duct work that is coming loose.
 Fixing these issues can be as simple as tightening a few screws or connections, or as complex as replacing the entire ventilation system.
 If you hear a loud bang or thump coming from your vents when the system cuts on and off, or shortly before or after, this is usually a sign that the duct work is undersized for the size of the HVAC system in your home.
 When too much air is being sucked through the return ducts, it can cause the ducts to bow inward, making a banging noise.
 When the system turns back off, the air flow stops, and it promptly bows back outward.
 This usually happens on the return side of the system.
+Consider ductless mini splits to help prevent these problems.

 Properly Sized Duct Work